jricarte/bamazon_SQLapp/README.md

 Bamazon is Amazon-like storefront CLI created using javascript, node and MySQL.

-The node app bamazonCustomer.js will take in orders from customers and deplete stock from the store's inventory.
-The user will be prompted to select the product they would like to buy and the quantity of the purchase.
-If the item is in stock the order will be completed and the total amount of the purchase will be logged else "insuffecient stock" will be logged.
+Using node.js, the app will take in orders that the user requests and decreases the stock of the chosen item from the store's inventory.

+If the item is in stock, the order will be completed.
+If the item is out of stock or can't meet the user's request, the app will log a response of "insufficient quantity".

 ![How to use the app](bamazonApp_gif.gif)